km1036/Green_Stock_Analysis_with_Matplotlib/README.md

 ## Moving Averages - ON Plot
 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/on_movingav.jpg" />

 ### ON's 50 day moving average (blue line) follow a general upward trend for this past year with a strong upward tick for the months of August and September.
 What's interesting to note in this graph and what makes it stand out from the other stocks in the comparison between MA50 and MA100's (yellow) line.
 At the interesection point between MA50 and MA100, we see both lines begin to grow strongly in opposite directions.
-Thus, it's important to examine both windows to solify asset predictions.
+Thus, it's important to examine both windows to solidify asset predictions.

 ## Moving Averages - STEM Plot
 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/stem_movingav.jpg" />